bigjoefilms/MediaAuthentication/README.md

 ## Overview

-MediChainPOI is an example implementation utilizing the Proof of Identity contract to manage permissioned access to specific features within a healthcare blockchain system.
+MediChainPOI is an implementation utilizing the Proof of Identity contract to manage permissioned access to specific features within a healthcare blockchain system.
 This contract is designed to ensure that only users (Admins, Doctors, and Patients) with established and sufficiently high competency ratings can access certain functionalities.

 ## Functionality and Roles